techacker/techacker/README.md

 - 👋 Hi, I’m Anurag Bansal a.k.a.@techacker
 - 👀 I’m a firm believer of automation.
 I love to automate things so that computers do the repetitive things while us humans can focus on better, more interesting things.
 - 🌱 As Steve Jobs once said, "Stay hungry, stay foolish" - I am hungry for learning new things and always keeping my eyes and ears open for opportunities.
-- 🌱 I'm currently working with a large team to start using a PLM system that I created based on Google Scipts (JavaScript).
+- 🌱 I'm currently guiding and helping a team to migrate their Engineering Lifecycle Management (PLM) system from Desktop to cloud.
 - 💞️ I’m looking to collaborate with like-minded people and always excited to create something cool.
 - 📫 How to reach me ...
       Best way to reach me is on Twitter @techacker.